marinamartinezalvaro/RabbitR/README.md

 We aim to explore the impact of Sex on IMF and PFat traits.
-Additionally, we recognize the potential influence of the season when data were collected, the parity order of the animals, their LW, and their common litter effects on IMF, which necessitates adjustment.
+Additionally, we recognize the potential influence of the season when data were collected, the parity order of the animals, the interaction between season and parity order, their LW, and their common litter effects on IMF, which necessitates adjustment.
 In this context, Sex is considered our treatment of interest.
-Other fixed effects that require correction but are not our primary focus are categorized as Noise effects (AE, OP).
+Other fixed effects that require correction but are not our primary focus are categorized as Noise effects (AE, OP, and AE\*OP).
 Live Weight (LW) is a continuous trait and will thus be treated as a covariate.
 Effects from common litter will be modeled as random effects.

 The RabbitR package supports univariate analysis, applying the same univariate model across multiple traits: